 This same laissez-faire attitude goes for cooking times, too, by the way.
 With very few exceptions, you’ll see a range of cooking times specified on this blog, together with a description of what the food will look and act like when it’s done.
 It’s the latter that you should always focus on.
 The cooking is only there as a guide.
 Don’t fall into the trap an old buddy back in our college days did once, when making a recipe for steak au poivre I had transcribed for him from a French cookbook.
 The recipe may have said something like “5 minutes a side”.
 When I asked him some time later how he liked the dish, he said it had come out terrible.
 He had managed to burn the steak to a crisp.
 “If you saw it was burning, why didn’t you take the steak off the fire?”
 I asked.
 “Because the recipe said it still needed to cook,” he explained.

 You may see a pattern here.
 Recipes are great for learning, but they can’t cook for you.
 Only you can do that.

 Finally a note on portion sizes.
-Most recipes on the blog say that they serve 4-6.
+Unless otherwise indicated, recipes on the blog serve 4-6.
 Obviously, appetites range enormously from culture to culture (Americans famously favor portions that are enormous by the standards of most other cultures) and from person to person.
 The portions given here are standard for the Italian table.
 That means, among other things, the portion sizes given here assume you are having a multi-course meal in the Italian style.
 If you are making a particular dish as a one-course meal, then do up the portions accordingly.
 Ditto if you have an especially hearty appetite…